 I wrote about our Virgin of Quinche pilgrimage experience in an article entitled, A Night of Miracles, a Night of Death.”

-Caught up unexpectedly in the throngs of pilgrims walking to Quinche I was filled with incredible peace and Oneness.
-This contentment was shattered when our taxi rounded a corner and we witnessed the aftermath of a fatal, head-on, high speed collision between a bus and a compact car that had happened just seconds before we arrived on the scene.
+This contentment was shattered when our taxi rounded a corner and we witnessed the aftermath of a fatal head-on, high speed collision between a bus and a compact car that had happened just seconds before we arrived on the scene.
+Almost an hour passed before we were able to proceed.

 While doing research for the article, I realized that we had participated in a theme that has taken place throughout the history of the Virgin of Quinche.